Denike-analyst/adult_mortality_rate/README.md

 ### Data sources

 Multiple tables datasets were used to do this analysis.
 These datasets include:

 ### Tools

 - Excel (Data cleaning)
-- SQL (Data manipulation)
+- SQL (Data Analysis)

 ### Exploratory Data Analysis